The New York City multifamily sector is poised for growth in 2025.

 The uncertain trajectory for interest rates means investors seeking or refinancing apartment loans may want to consider prepayment options that would allow flexibility when rates decline.

-Whether you’re ready for financing or looking to streamline your operations, reach out to our New York lending and treasury team.
+Whether you’re ready for financing or looking to streamline your operations, reach out to our New York lending, payments and liquidity team.